imankulov/pickle-compat/README.md

 ## Strings and bytes

-Let's find out how text and bytes are represented in Python 2 and Python 3, and what are the differences between then.
+Let's find out how text and bytes are represented in Python 2 and Python 3 and what the differences are between them.
 We'll use Pickle version 2 for comparison.
 There's no surprise that Python 2 encodes strings and bytes as `BINSTRING` and Unicode objects as `BINUNICODE`.

 ```python
 $ python2